 Try as you might, careful as you are with your planning, sometimes what you plan to cover in class does not work with the clock.

 Do you remember car trips as a child playing twenty questions in the back seat?
 You think of a person or object and your siblings have twenty opportunities to ask yes/no questions to determine what object you are thinking of.
+To begin with, you can use items in the classroom.
 This is an easy and short activity for you to do with your ESL class when you have a few minutes to spare.
 The first time you play, your students will need specific direction as to the types of questions to ask.
-You should help them understand how to ask strategic questions to identify the object.
+You should help them understand how to ask strategic questions and for hints to help identify the object.
 The more practice you give your students with this activity, the better they will get at it, and before long they will be begging you to play!

 The second vocabulary revision activity is similar.
 You can play a few rounds of charades with your students in a similar manner to the Pictionary activity.
 Use the same vocabulary cards, but this time have your student or students act out the vocabulary word rather than draw it.
 Either you can have one person act out the word for the entire class or have two people act out the word for one half of the class.
 As is traditional with charades, the actor cannot say anything.
 The first group to guess the word wins a point.
 If you like, keep a running score for the two teams for a month at a time and then award prizes at the end of the month.
 Then you can switch up your teams and seating arrangement for the next month’s competition.